Chat in English (英語で雑談) part 207

 Some people criticize the way but they seem to overlook the most important point: His decision is so difficult that most coaches could not have done the the same thing.

 I would like to give him credit no matter what other people say.
-Yes, it must have been a very tough decision indeed.

 If they had lost the game, they would have been fiercely criticized.